Heating Up, First Alert on Weekend Rain Chances

 Sign up to receive an email alert for First Alert Weather Days

-Thursday is a hot day with a high in the low 90s.
-Humidity won’t be high enough to lead to a heat index, but it will be higher compared to earlier in the week.
-Expect a dry Thursday with sunshine to start, then partly cloudy skies.
+Today: After a mild start, Thursday is a hot day with a high in the low 90s.
+Thankfully, humidity will be relatively low, so we don’t have to consider the heat index.
+Count on mostly sunny skies.

-Friday is hot again with a slight chance for a shower in the evening mainly focused south of St. Louis.
+Friday is hot again, but we now expect dry weather with any rain missing us to the west and south.

-Saturday now looks mainly dry as the trend for rain this weekend has now focused more on Saturday night-Sunday.
-So expect a hot day near 90 Saturday and we’ll let you know if the rain shifts earlier, but the timing looks to be late at night into Sunday morning.
+Saturday also now looks mainly dry as the trend for rain this weekend is now focused more on Saturday night and Sunday.
+So expect a hot day near 90 Saturday.
+We’ll let you know if the rain shifts earlier, but the timing looks to be more in the overnight into Sunday morning period.

-Sunday watch for scattered rain and storms and a cooler day with more clouds and a high in the 80s.
+Sunday we’ll watch for scattered rain and storms, resulting in a cooler day with more clouds and a high in the 80s.

 Copyright 2023 KMOV.
 All rights reserved.